Пропустити навігацію

 Why Uncertainty Feels Threatening

-Uncertainty itself is neutral – it simply means “not knowing.”
+Uncertainty itself is neutral.
+It simply means “not knowing.”
 What makes it feel manageable or overwhelming is how we interpret it.

-Some people move through ambiguity with ease.
+Some people move through ambiguity with relative ease.
 Others find it deeply unsettling.
 Most of us fall somewhere in between, and our tolerance shifts depending on the stakes, the context, and the moment.

-Many people cope by trying to eliminate uncertainty – either by increasing control or by avoiding ambiguity entirely.
+Many people cope by trying to eliminate uncertainty, either by increasing control or by avoiding ambiguity entirely.

 Trying to Control or Avoid the Unknown